Leaflet/Leafdoc/README.md

 Use an interrogation sign to specify a parameter as optional:
 🍂function update(force? : Boolean): null

+Use ellipsis to mark optional parameters:
+🍂function update(…): null
 ```

 You can specify everything (name, params, type, default), but no documentable uses them all in the templates.
 The usual schema is: